yegor256/blog/_posts/2014/nov/2014-11-20-seven-virtues-of-good-object.md

-As you see, the class doesn't know how exactly to validate the HTTP code, and he expects us to inject that logic through inheritance and through overloading the method `isValid()`.
+As you see, the class doesn't know how exactly to validate the HTTP code, and he expects us to inject that logic through inheritance and through overriding the method `isValid()`.
 We're not going to offend him with this inheritance, since he defended all other methods with `final` (pay attention to the modifiers of his methods).
 Thus, the class is ready for our offense and is perfectly guarded against it.